STOP EVERYTHING YOU ARE DOING and make these Spinach and Barley Arancini!!!!

 - If you are using fresh spinach, steam it until it is fully wilted, then squeeze out as much of the liquid as possible.
 If using frozen, thaw it and drain it as thoroughly as possible.

-- Combine all ingredients except for breadcrumbs in a medium mixing bowl.
+- Combine all ingredients except for breadcrumbs and olive oil in a medium mixing bowl.

 - In a shallow dish or bowl, combine breadcrumbs with salt and pepper, to taste.